 Women survivors are referred to us by service provider partners, who ensure that each of our guests receives the necessary government services to begin her journey to independence.
 When a woman arrives, she is welcomed into a supportive, caring environment that helps her continue along that journey through education, social services, and community life.
 Our goal is to give each woman who passes through our doors the tools to remake her life into one marked by growth and a sense of self-worth instead of isolation and trauma.

 Three women religious form a host community and live with the women at the safe house.
-A full-time house manager and part-time social worker also accompany the women on their journey to freedom.
-A case manager from the referring agency works with each woman and connects her with services to help them address the impact of their traumatic experiences, and prepare them for a self-sufficient future.
+A full-time house manager and part-time social worker provide further support necessary for recuperation.
+Each survivor works with a case manager from the referring agency, who connects her to services to help her address the impact of her traumatic experiences and prepare her for a self-sufficient future.
 These services might include legal assistance, medical and mental health care, and job skills training.

-LifeWay Network also provides two beds for short-term emergency safe housing, until other arrangements can be made.
-During this period, which may range from days to weeks, a needs assessment is conducted by a case management provider, and plans made for a long-term living arrangement, which may include referral to LifeWay House.
+Along with our longer-term transitional housing, LifeWay Network provides two beds for short-term emergency safe housing.
+During this period, which may range from days to weeks, a needs assessment is conducted by a case management provider and a plan is made for a long-term living arrangement, which may include referral to LifeWay House.